-This was a terrific session from the Pad Project on the impact of menstruation and with local organisations and grassroots NGOs to implement pad machine or washable pad programmes, run menstrual hygiene management (MHM) workshops, and distribute menstrual products in communities around the world.
+This was a terrific session from the Pad Project on the impact of menstruation and the ability for girls and women to attend school and work.
+The Pad Project partners with local organisations and grassroots NGOs to implement pad machine or washable pad programmes, run menstrual hygiene management (MHM) workshops, and distribute menstrual products in communities around the world.